 Crawl Space Access – How our team can access your crawl space also impacts crawl space cleaning costs.
 Crawl spaces that can only be accessed by going through the house will likely end up costing more to clean than crawl spaces that have outside access points because they require our team to take additional steps (and spend additional time) to protect the inside of your home.
 The size of the crawl space access also plays a role in estimating costs; if your crawl space is only accessible through a small entry point, it’ll presumably take more time to get in and out of the space, thus costing more.

 Difficult Environments – Half of the work that comes with crawl space cleanouts is identifying other issues present in your crawl space, if any.
-If your crawl space is already flooded or infested with rodents, for example, you’ll not only be quoted for additional services like water remediation or rodent exclusion & trapping, but the estimated cost of your crawl space cleaning is also likely to go up.
+If your crawl space is already flooded or infested with rodents, for example, you’ll not only be quoted for additional services like water remediation, mold remediation, or rodent exclusion & trapping, but the estimated cost of your crawl space cleaning is also likely to go up.
 Taking good care of your crawl space can end up saving you in the long run!

 Available Equipment & Materials – Some crawl space cleaning companies say they’ll match their competitors’ prices even though their equipment and materials prevent them from offering the same quality of work.
 Be sure to ask about what’s included in estimates, and be weary of companies that don’t have a good understanding of local building codes or offer lesser-grade equipment and materials.